What is the fee to participate in JEE Main Counselling?

 Satyendra Singh | Contributor-Level 10

-There is no fees for JoSAA counselling registration.
-Candidates can register for the counselling and participate in the counselling without any fees.
-However, candidates need to pay the seat confirmation fees once the seat is allotted to them.
-The fees for seat confirmation would vary for various categories and has to be paid online.
+There is no fees on registration of JoSAA counselling.
+You can register for counselling and participate without any fees but you will need to pay seat confirmation fees once the seat is allotted.
+Seat confirmation fee is different for various categories and paid online.

 • A